Weighted noncommutative regular projective curves: Maximal orders and ramifications

 (2) The assertion is clear from the structure of hereditary orders~\cite{brumer:1963,brumer:1964}, we refer also to~\cite[Ch.~9]{reiner:2003}, and the Auslander-Goldman criterion~\cite[Thm.~2.3]{auslander:goldman:1960} for maximality.
 (This in particular shows that (NC~6) follows from (NC~1) to (NC~5).)

 (3) This follows from (2), since by~\cite[(40.8)]{reiner:2003} the order $\Aa$ is maximal if and only if all $\Aa_x$ are maximal. \end{proof} We switch back to the non-weighted case.
 The next theorem extends~\cite[Prop.~(7.4.18)]{grothendieck:1961b} to this noncommutative setting, and it gives a positive answer to~\cite[Probl.~4.3.9]{kussin:2009}, even in this much more general context.
 It is an easy consequence of well-known results in the theory of maximal orders.
 It was also shown recently in~\cite[Thm.~6.7]{burban:drozd:gavran:2015}. \begin{theorem} Two noncommutative regular projective curves $\Hh$ and $\Hh'$ over a field $k$ are isomorphic (that is, they are equivalent as $k$-categories) if and only if their function fields $k(\Hh)$ and $k(\Hh')$ are isomorphic. \end{theorem} \begin{proof} If $\Hh\simeq\Hh'$, then $\Hh_0\simeq\Hh'_0$ and $\Hh/\Hh_0\simeq\Hh'/\Hh'_0$, and consequently $k(\Hh)$ and $k(\Hh')$ are isomorphic.
 Assume conversely, that the function fields $k(\Hh)$ and $k(\Hh')$ are isomorphic and have the common centre $K=k(X)$.
 By parts~(1) and~(3) of the preceding theorem, there are maximal orders $\Aa$ and $\Aa'$ in Morita-equivalent central simple $K$-algebras $A$ and $A'$, respectively, such that $\Hh\simeq\coh(\Aa)$ and $\Hh'\simeq\coh(\Aa')$.
 Since $X$ is a normal curve, by~\cite[Prop.~1.9.1~(ii)]{artin:dejong:2004} (for an affine version we refer to~\cite[Cor.~(21.7)]{reiner:2003}; for a similar result on hereditary orders over a smooth curve we refer to~\cite[Thm.~7.6]{chan:ingalls:2004}) it follows, that $\Aa$ and $\Aa'$ are Morita-equivalent, that is (by definition), $\Qcoh(\Aa)\simeq\Qcoh(\Aa')$.
-Then clearly $\coh(\Aa)\simeq\coh(\Aa')$, and thus $\Hh\simeq\Hh'$ follows. \end{proof} Since maximal $\Oo_X$-orders over a regular projective curve $X$ in a central simple $k(X)$-algebra always exist, by~\cite[Prop.~1.8]{artin:dejong:2004}, we have even more: \begin{corollary} The assignments where $\Aa$ is a maximal order in $A$ (whose centre is of the form $k(X)$), induce mutually inverse bijections between the sets of \begin{itemize} \item noncommutative regular projective curves over $k$, up to equivalence of categories; and \item algebraic function skew fields of one variable over $k$, up to isomorphism. \end{itemize} \end{corollary} It follows, by the way, that for each separable point the multiplicity $e(x)$ does not depend on the line bundle $L$ used in its definition, since $e(x)=\frac{s(\Hh)}{e^{\ast}(x)e_{\tau}(x)}$.
+Then clearly $\coh(\Aa)\simeq\coh(\Aa')$, and thus $\Hh\simeq\Hh'$ follows. \end{proof} Since maximal $\Oo_X$-orders over a regular projective curve $X$ in a central simple $k(X)$-algebra always exist, by~\cite[Prop.~1.8.2]{artin:dejong:2004}, we have even more: \begin{corollary} The assignments where $\Aa$ is a maximal order in $A$ (whose centre is of the form $k(X)$), induce mutually inverse bijections between the sets of \begin{itemize} \item noncommutative regular projective curves over $k$, up to equivalence of categories; and \item algebraic function skew fields of one variable over $k$, up to isomorphism. \end{itemize} \end{corollary} Let $\Hh=\coh(\Aa)$ be a noncommutative regular projective curve with a maximal order $\Aa$ in $A=\matring_n(k(\Hh))$ as above.
+Let $K=k(X)$ be the centre, as above.
+Let $x\in\XX$ be separable.
+We write $D_x=\End(S_x)$ and denote by $\widehat{E}_x=\End(S_x[\infty])$ the endomorphism ring of the corresponding Pr\"ufer sheaf, which is a complete local domain, the maximal ideal generated by $\pi_x$.
+By Proposition~\ref{prop:main-ring-iso} we have $\widehat{R}_x\simeq\matring_{e(x)}(\widehat{E}_x)$.
+If $\widehat{K}_x$ denotes the quotient field of the $\mathfrak{m}_x$-adic completion $\widehat{\Oo}_x$ of $\Oo_x$, then